-State vs. Federal Crimes in Miami
+State Crimes vs Federal Crimes in Florida

 Every state in the country has specific laws that define and penalize prohibited behavior.
 Engaging in these prohibited behaviors often results in either federal or state criminal charges.
 Cases often overlap both federal and state laws, making it necessary to determine which criminal court has jurisdiction to prosecute the crime.
 Typically, if a crime is confined to one state, it is tried in state criminal court.
 If, however, the crime occurs in multiple states or crosses a state line, it is often elevated to a federal offense.